About Cape Fear Community College

 CFCC was founded in 1958 and is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.

-Enrollment: Cape Fear is the sixth largest of North Carolina’s 58 community colleges.
-Over 28,000 people attend classes at CFCC every year.
+Enrollment: Over 23,000 people attend classes at CFCC every year.
 The College’s enrollment in credit programs topped 9,500 in the fall 2011 semester.

 Employees: The College has 553 full-time employees.
 The college also employs 600-800 part-time employees at various times throughout the year.